metagn-archives/DiscordG/README.md

 # DiscordG
 Discord library for Groovy.
 Documentation in https://hlaaftana.github.io/DiscordG downloads in releases page

 Now you're like woah.
-Why would you make one if there is already 3 existing java libs (
+Why would you make another Java library if there are already three! (

 [JDA](https://github.com/DV8FromTheWorld/JDA)